 Let’s now turn to the training process to learn more about how this embedding matrix was developed.

-Words get their embeddings by us looking at which other words they tend to appear next to.
+We get embeddings of words by looking at which other words they tend to appear next to.
 The mechanics of that is that

 The word in the green slot would be the input(or current) word, each pink box would be a possible output within its radius.
 In this case, the radius is 2 (words)